cysouw/diathesis/text/c10_participle.md

    Der Verlust macht mich betroffen.
 :::

-The combination of *haben* with adjectives [@next] does not show any relationship to the *haben+Partizip* ~~perfect~~.
+The combination of *haben* with predicative adjectives [@next] does not show any relationship to the *haben+Partizip* ~~perfect~~.
 However, it is possible to draw a connection to the other *haben+Partizip* construction, namely the ~~dative passive~~ [@next b], see [@sec:participles-haben-passive].
-In both constructions the new subject (*sie*) is an experiencer, who is also the possessor of the object (*Rechnung, Haare*).
+In both constructions the new subject is an experiencer, who is also the possessor of the object (*Rechnung, Haare*).

 ::: ex
 a.
 Sie hat noch eine Rechnung offen. \
    (= Ihre Rechnung ist noch offen.)
 b.
-Sie hat die Haare schön. \
-   (= Ihre Haare sind schön.)
-c.
 Sie hat die Haare geschnitten. \
    (= Ihre Haare sind geschnitten.)
 :::

-Finally, the light verbs *gehören*, *sehen*, *wissen* and *glauben* can be combined with participles, but they do not seem to occur with adjectives.
+Finally, the light verbs *gehören*, *sehen*, *wissen* and *glauben* can be combined with participles, but they do not seem to occur with predicative adjectives.

 ## Deponent verbs without alternations {#sec:participles-no-alternation}

-Most participles are regularly derived from verb stems that also allow for finite verb forms.
-However, there are various participles that are not directly related to a finite verb, but that still occur in light verb constructions.
-These are sometimes called *Scheinpartizip* in the German literature.
-However, this name is somewhat of a misnomer as there is nothing 'apparent' ('*schein*') about these participles.
-In constrast, it is the finite verb that is missing.
+Most participles are regularly derived from verb stems that also have finite inflection.
+However, there are various participles that are not directly related to a finite verb, but that still occur in light-verb constructions.
+Such a participle is sometimes called a *Scheinpartizip* in German [cf. @haig2005].
+However, this name is somewhat of a misnomer as there is nothing 'apparent' (*schein*) about these participles.
+In contrast, it is the finite verb that is missing.
 A name like *Scheinverbpartizip* 'participle of an apparent verb' would be more accurate, but of course rather cumbersome.

-In this section, I will discuss the following kinds of participles without finite counterpart [cf. @rapp1997: 220ff., @haig2005]:
+In this section, I will discuss the following kinds of participles without finite counterpart [cf. @rapp1997: 220ff.; @haig2005]:

 - Some participles have an idiomatic meaning that is not transparently related to the meaning of the morphologically corresponding finite verb (see [@sec:participles-idiomatic-meaning]).
-- Some participles are derived from loanwords, but the corresponding finite forms do not exist (see [@sec:participles-loanwords]).
+- Some participles are derived from loanwords, but the corresponding finite verb does not exist (see [@sec:participles-loanwords]).
 - Some participles are derived from nouns, and the corresponding finite verb does not exist (see [@sec:participles-nouns]).
 - Some participles might seem to be regular participles of verbs with a preverb, but the corresponding verb does not exist as a finite verb – only the verb without the preverb exists in finite form (see [@sec:participles-preverbs]).

 ### Idiomatic meaning of participles {#sec:participles-idiomatic-meaning}

 Some participles have obtained a specialised idiomatic meaning, different from the finite use of the verb.
 For example *verwenden* 'to plead for' with participle *verwandt* [@next a] has given rise to a completely separate participle *verwandt* 'to be related' [@next b].^[Unrelated, there is also a separate verb *verwenden* meaning 'to utilise' with a different participle *verwendet*.]
+Similarly idiomatic are the participles *verrückt* 'crazy' from *verrücken* 'to relocate' [@nnext a] and *verklemmt* 'prudish' from *verklemmen* 'to get jammed' [@nnext b].

 ::: ex
 a.
 Er hat sich sehr für die Einrichtung eines Spielplatzes verwandt.
 b.
 Wir sind verwandt.
 :::

-Similarly idiomatic are the participles *verrückt* 'crazy' from *verrücken* 'to relocate' [@next a] and *verklemmt* 'prudish' from *verklemmen* 'to get jammed' [@next b].

 ::: ex
 a.
 Er ist verrückt.
 b.
 Er ist verklemmt.
 :::

+The extreme consequence of such an idiomatic meaning of a participle is a participle without any finite verb, which can arise when the original verb is lost.
+This has happened with the participle *verdutzt*.
+It is derived from a verb *verdutzen* 'to confuse' that is lost in contemporary German [@pfeiffer1993: entry *verdutzt*].

 The verb *regnen* 'to rain' is of course a completely normal finite verb in German, typically used with a non-phoric pronoun *es* [@next a].
 However, there is a special usage of this verb with an animate subject and an obligatory manner adverbial (cf. [@sec:adverbial-nominative]) that can be used as a participle *geregnet* [@next b], but not as a finite verb [@next c].
 This special usage could be a participle derived from the noun *Regen* 'rain' instead, as discussed in [@sec:participles-nouns] below.